A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Discussion

-Moreover, as depicted in Figure \ref{graph_embedding}, graph-based methodologies have been garnering increasing interest within the realm of POI recommendation research.
-The integration of heterogeneous information through graph structures facilitates the exploration of intricate interdependencies between users, POIs, and contextual factors.
-Noteworthy studies in this domain, such as the one conducted by \cite{50}, employed Graph Neural Networks (GNNs) to learn representations of users and POIs.
-GNNs are particularly adept at handling complex graph data by learning high-quality node representations.
-In this study, a Location-Based Social Network (LBSN) graph was constructed, wherein each user is interconnected with other users via social relations and with POIs via check-in activities.
-Subsequently, a latent representation of the target user nodes is generated by merging the outputs of social neighbor integration and POI neighbor integration via a neural network.
-A significant advantage of this model is its ability to automatically learn the weights of neighbors from the data, thereby modeling complex and multifaceted social relationships.
-This example underscores the potential of graph-based methodologies to enhance the accuracy and effectiveness of POI recommendations by incorporating and harnessing the rich information encapsulated within heterogeneous data sources.
+As depicted in Figure \ref{technique}, graph-based approaches gain increasing interest in POI recommendation research.
+In a graph-based model, various information types are depicted as nodes, and the relationships between these information types are represented as edges.
+Subsequently, nodes and edges are mapped to a low-dimensional vector space, creating embedding representations as inputs for subsequent POI recommendations.
+This integration through graph structures enables flexible exploration of complex interdependencies among tourists, POIs and contextual factors.
+For instance, in a study conducted by \cite{50}, GNNs were employed to learn representations of tourists and POIs.
+In this study, each tourist is interconnected with others via social relations and with POIs via check-in activities.
+Subsequently, a latent representation of the target nodes was generated by merging the outputs of social neighbor integrations and POI neighbor integrations through a neural network.